Prendus/assessml/README.md

 answer = input1 == var1 + var2;
 ```

 Variable tags present variable strings or numbers to the user.
 The `compileToHTML` function takes a function as a parameter that will generate default initial values for variables.
 Variable names must start with `var` and end with any non-empty string.
-Variable tags declared in the exercise text will create variables with equivalent names in the answer code.
+In the [assess-elements](https://github.com/lastmjs/assess-elements) assessment editor, variable tags declared in the exercise text will create variables with equivalent names in the answer code.
 These variables will contain the string or number value of the variable.
 Minimum and maximum values, as well as decimal precision, can be set using JavaScript functions defined elsewhere.

 #### Fill in the blank